cldrn/ctf4-codeql-and-chill-java/README.md

     )
 }
 ```
-And update our step call:
+And add a call to this new predicate in our step call:
 ```
 class NetflixTitusSteps extends TaintTracking::AdditionalTaintStep {
     override predicate step(DataFlow::Node node1, DataFlow::Node node2) {